Ready to go on an Adventure?

 Encouraging Collaborative Learning

 Robots can be used to foster collaboration among children.
 Group activities involving Glow and Go Bot promote teamwork, communication, and the sharing of ideas.
-These early collaborative experiences build vital social skills.
+These early collaborative experiences build vital social skills and take the children on great learning adventures.

 Connecting with Key Stage 1 Computing Curriculum